joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

 ---
-title: "How to Use Github Actions for Data Collection"
+title: "How to Use Github Actions for (Free) Data Collection"
 description: "Github Actions as a tool for small-scale data collection projects."
 layout: post
 toc: true